 With the amazing quality nutrient content of both regular and sweet potatoes, does this sound like food that should be avoided in people with diabetes or in anyone for that matter?
 Absolutely not!

 Potatoes are nutrient power-houses.
 They are complex carbohydrates that provide a sustained source of energy, which people with diabetes require just like everyone else.
 However, what should be avoided in people with diabetes or in people who want to avoid becoming overweight or obese or developing diabetes, is excess amounts and excess ingredients added to the potatoes.
-Potatoes only become unhealthy when they are eaten in too large of a quantity, are fried, or are bathed in other unhealthy foods like margarine, butter, cream, marshmallows, or cheese.
+Potatoes only become unhealthy when they are eaten in too large of a quantity, are fried, or are bathed in other unhealthy foods like margarine, non-organic butter, cheeses and cream, or marshmallows.

 Potatoes can easily fit into a diabetes meal plan, but the amount depends on your individual carbohydrate allowance.
 It’s very important that you consult with your healthcare provider and your registered dietitian to determine just what your individual carbohydrate requirements are at each meal or snack.
-Generally, a good rule of thumb is no more than 15 to 30 grams of a carbohydrate source at a snack, 30 to 45 grams at a meal for women and 45 to 60 grams at a meal for men, but these are only estimates.
+Generally, a good rule of thumb is no more than 15 grams of a carbohydrate source at a snack, 15 to 30 grams at a meal for women and 30 to 45 grams at a meal for men, but these are only estimates.
 Your needs will vary.
-So, even though one carbohydrate choice of a potato is ½ cup, based on your individual needs, you may be able to consume up to 1 cup to 1 ½ cups of potatoes at a meal.
+The amount of carbohydrates you eat will also depend on the other components of your meal.
+You may even consider extending a dish, such as creamed or mashed potatotes, with another great vegetable, steamed cauliflower.
+This will cut the carbohydrate content even more and allow you a greater serving without sacrificing taste.
+Try it—it is really delicious, as well as nutritious.

 Like all foods eaten by people with diabetes, it’s important to see how individually you react to different foods and meals.
 It is desired that people with diabetes test their blood glucose with a glucometer several times a day.
 Two hours after a meal, it is desired that the blood glucose be less than 140 mg/dL.
 If it is greater than this, you should contact your healthcare provider and/or registered dietitian, to find out how you can get better glucose control through improved meal planning, increased activity, and/or adjustments in your diabetes medications.